pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/05-sampling.md

         ]
 ```

-For the list of all policies, check the [offical documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/tailsamplingprocessor/README.md)

 Now let's execute some requests on the app [http://localhost:4000/](http://localhost:4000/) and see traces in the Jaeger console [http://localhost:16686/](http://localhost:16686/).

-We should only see traces with errors and latencies exceeding 500ms.
+The image next is an example of what you might see in your backend with this sample configuration.
+With this configuration, you’ll get all traces with errors and latencies exceeding 500ms, as well as a random sampling of other traces based on the rate we’ve configured.

 ![OpenTelemetry Sampling](images/jaeger-tail-sampling.jpg)

+You also have the flexibility to add other policies.
+For the list of all policies, check the [offical documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/tailsamplingprocessor/README.md)

+Here are a few examples:

+- `always_sample`: Sample all traces.
+- `string_attribute`: Sample based on string attribute values, both exact and
+  regular expression value matches are supported.
+For example, you could sample
+  based on specific custom attribute values.

 -----
 ### Advanced Topic: Sampling at scale with OpenTelemetry
 > [!NOTE]
 > This is an optional more advanced section.

-Requires two deployments of the Collector, the first layer routing all the spans of a trace to the same collector in the downstream deployment (using load-balancing exporter).
-And the second layer doing the tail sampling.
+All spans of a trace must be processed by the same collector for tail sampling to function properly, posing scalability challenges.
+Initially, a single collector may suffice, but as the system grows, a two-layer setup becomes necessary.
+It requires two deployments of the collector, with the first layer routing all spans of a trace to the same collector in the downstream deployment (using a [load-balancing exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/loadbalancingexporter/README.md)), and the second layer performing the tail sampling.

 ![OpenTelemetry Sampling](images/scaling-otel-collector.jpg)